realrate/Causing/README.md

 ## A Real World Example

-To dig a bit deeper, here we have a real world example from the social sciences.
+To dig a bit deeper, here we have a real world example from social sciences.
-We analyze how the wage earned by young U.S. american workers is determied by educational attainment, family characteristics, and test scores.
+We analyze how the wage earned by young american workers is determied by their educational attainment, family characteristics, and test scores.

 See [education.md](education.md "education.md")